Community Connections Newsletter

 -

-- Improving the Nisqually Middle School parking lot and the Timberline High School athletic field lighting.
+- Improvements to the Nisqually Middle School parking lot will improve safety and traffic flow.

-- Continuing electrical upgrades at Horizons, Seven Oaks, and Meadows elementaries.
+- Heating, cooling, and ventilation improvements continue at Horizons, Seven Oaks, and Meadows elementaries.